 There are many ways to practice for the exam.
-Agileexams.com is a paid subscription site that has questions resembling those on the ACP exam and allows you to schedule a mock test.
-Many ACP test prep books also include sample exam questions, and there are some flash cards available commercially as well.
+Many ACP test prep books include sample exam questions, and some can be found online also.
+There are some flash cards available commercially as well.
 In addition, you can write your own multiple-choice questions for yourself or others in your study group.

 Following these four general studying and test-taking tips should also help you on the exam:

 One effective way to approach exam study is to seek understanding of key concepts and how they relate to each other.
 This way is especially helpful for PMI® certification exams, where there is often too much information to strictly memorize.
 Instead of just memorizing, try to connect what is unfamiliar to what you know from your experience and education.
 You can also draw from the experience of colleagues to help you establish that understanding.

 8. Create a study plan that allows you to take breaks.

 Your study plan should give you adequate time to absorb and understand the key points from the material without having to engage in cramming, which is stressful and questionable in its effectiveness.
 Stress management is as important to your exam success as adequate preparation, and having a study plan in place will allow you to feel ready, giving you confidence and allowing you to perform the next essential step: